Package interaction is central to the consumer experience.

 Clear Instructions on use, storage and disposal:

-Is it clear where to open the package?
+Clear intuitive opening mechanisms e.g. Is it clear where to open the package?

 Feel good in use.
-Easy to carry, hold, pour & serve from.
+Easy to carry, hold, pour & serve from:

-- Residue can build up in zip locks and impact seal performance, have you tested the residue build-up versus the expected number of servings?
+- Residue can build up in zip locks and impact seal performance.
+Have you tested the residue build-up versus the expected number of servings?